Family devotions are hard to perfect. Find tips and formats for easy family devotions that are realistic and adaptable to your family. Read more.

 We sat at the table, Bibles open, poised and ready for the picture-perfect family devotion that I had conjured up in my head.
-Imagine angelic music, neatly groomed and well-mannered children all lovingly engaging in deep biblical conversation with their siblings.
+Imagine angelic music and neatly groomed and well-mannered children all lovingly engaging in deep biblical conversation with their siblings.

 Of course, you have to imagine it, because that is NOT at all how it went.
 Honestly, that’s not at all how it EVER goes.
 There’s often someone who just got out of bed, someone arguing with their siblings, or someone who asks a completely unrelated question about pickles.
 Can you relate?